 Block quotation citations, whether parenthetical or superscripted numbers for footnotes or endnotes, appear after the final punctuation.
 If a parenthetical citation runs onto the next line, it should maintain the same indentation as the rest of the block quotation.

-The final installment of this block quotation series, “Block Quotations, Part 3: Block Quotation Issues and Concerns,” will discuss special considerations such as copyright issues, reader expectations, and alternative options.
-Until then, keep on blockin’!
+The final installment of this block quotation series, “Block Quotations, Part 3: Block Quotation Issues and Concerns,” discusses special considerations such as copyright issues, reader expectations, and alternative options.

 1. The Chicago Manual of Style, 17th ed.
 (Chicago: University of Chicago Press, 2017), 2.19.